How we make Fruity Parachutes

 Parachute Bridal

-120" Parachute Bridle.
+192" Standard Parachute Bridle.
 Note two bundles of shroud lines.
 One bundle to

-Modeling with Rocksim
+Modeling with RockSim

 Fruiry Chutes Rocksim setup